pdykes/ao_sim/README.md

       - For docs, access iva the web, use "npm couchshell" to link to docs, nice tool, once you start using, it will save a great deal of time

+      - mvp4 will autmoated the startup and operation of the demo suite, stay tuned

   - Bestmile integration
      cd bestmile